Troubleshooting and validating functionality

 - To check if the office is open (configured in the Business Hours column in the CALLBACK_SETTINGS data table), use the /callbacks/open-for API.

-- To check the values of Immediate Enabled and Scheduled Enabled, use the /callbacks/queue-status API.
+- To check the values of Immediate Enabled and Scheduled Enabled for a callback virtual queue, use the /callbacks/queue-status API.

 Refreshing your Tenant configuration data